About

 CaRCC Chairs

-The CaRCC Chairs meet every 2-4 weeks to coordinate activities between the People Network and the Working Groups & Interest Groups and includes (as of July 2023):
+The CaRCC Chairs meet every 2-4 weeks to coordinate activities between the People Network, Working Groups & Interest Groups, and Operational Groups (further below) and includes (as of April 2024):

 People Network Coordinators

-The People Network is coordinated by a team of individuals, including coordinators for focused ‘tracks’ within the network.
+The People Network is coordinated by a team of individuals, including coordinators for focused Tracks within the network and supporting steering committees to assist with the ongoing monthly efforts.

 CaRCC Logistics Team